vascoguita/fmc-adc-100m14b4cha/doc/software/driver.rst

      crw------- 1 root root 250, 8 Aug 23 22:21 adc-100m14b-0200-0-i-ctrl
      crw------- 1 root root 250, 9 Aug 23 22:21 adc-100m14b-0200-0-i-data

-The actual pathnames depend on the version of udev you are running.
-The fmc-adc library tries both names (the new one shown above, and the older one, without a ``zio`` subdirectory).
+The actual path names depend on the version of udev you are running.
+The fmc-adc library tries both names (the new one shown above, and the older one, without a ``zio`` sub-directory).
 Also, please note that a still-newer version of udev obeys device permissions, so you'll have read-only and write-only device files (in this case they are both read-only).